PAIDNetwork/Protocol/README.md

 The PAID Smart Agreements allow an organization where the management of digital assets as a representation of physical assets to carry out agreements of a different nature where the verification of credentials of the signatories of the agreements is required, in addition to the attestation of the data indicated in the moment of entering into such agreements.
 In addition to allowing the verification of the legal jurisdiction of the signatories and validating it with that of the conclusion of the contract.

-PAID Smart Agreements, allows the verification of credentials in a decentralized way and with the use of APIs and Oracles available for these functions, taking advantage of incentive schemes such as DeFi and Chainlink, allowing the attestation of:
+PAID Smart Agreements, allows the verification of credentials in a decentralized way and with the use of APIs and Oracles available for these functions, taking advantage of incentive schemes such as DeFi and Chainlink, allowing the attestation of (see Components of attestations)
-- Full Legal Name
-- Country and Region
-- A Biometric / PKI infrastructure how two-step authentication
-- Decentralized Identity DID supported

-Because a contract can contain myriads of terms and conditions, a condition being a boolean value or some other value that requires ML data like classification.
+Because a Smart Agreements can contain myriads of terms and conditions, a condition being a boolean value or some other value that requires ML data like classification.

 Then you could send it to Smart Routing: